alecgunnar/Maverick/README.md

 # Maverick - PHP Framework
-Maverick is a general purpose PHP framework, it can be as light-weight as Slim or as fully-featured as Symfony.
-The purpose of Maverick is to be as flexible as possible, while providing a firm foundation for development.
+Maverick is a general purpose PHP framework, it is meant to be as light-weight as possible while providing a firm foundation for development.

 ## Starting Your Application
 An application written with Maverick starts out like this: